molgenis/NGS_DNA/docs/ngs-protocols.md

 **Output:** file containing regions that contain a CNV ${sample}.xcnv

 ### Step 12c: Decision tree
-To determine if a CNV is true the output from steps Convading and XHMM will be checked.
-There is a decision tree developed by L. Johannson and a student him (M. Frans).
-The end results of the decision tree will result in a file with a very high confidence CNVs.
+To determine if a CNV is true, the output from steps Convading and XHMM will be checked usinh a decision tree developed by L. Johannson together with his student (M. Frans).
+The end results of the decision tree will result in a file with very high confidence CNVs.

 **Scriptname:** DecisionTree